Connect with others who understand.

 Powered By

-Hydroxychloroquine and Antidepressants: 4 Things To Know
+Hydroxychloroquine and Antidepressants: What To Know for Lupus

-Medically reviewed by Kelsey Stalvey, Pharm.D.
+Medically reviewed by Madison Ragoonanan, Pharm.D.

 1. Effects of Antidepressants Can Worsen Lupus Symptoms

-(Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.)
+Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.

 2. Some Antidepressants Interact With Hydroxychloroquine